IKIM-Essen/ClusterDocs/docs/getting-started/index.md

 Interactive convenience does not make compute free: start modestly, avoid idle GPU/CPU reservations, and move repeatable work into a workflow.

-## Advanced/current compute path
+## Advanced compute path

-Use this path when you need SSH, VS Code Remote SSH, direct Slurm commands, workflow development/automation, or when browser Analysis has not yet been activated.
+Use the advanced path when you need SSH, VS Code Remote SSH, direct Slurm commands, workflow development/automation, or lower-level diagnostics.

 | Computer | Follow this checklist |
 |---|---|